jhawthorn/actionview_precompiler/README.md

 A curse/blessing/actually still a curse of this approach is that mis-predicting render calls doesn't cause any issues, it just wastes RAM.

 Templates are half-compiled using standard ActionView handlers, so this should work for erb/builder/haml/whatever.
-Parsing is done using [parser](https://github.com/whitequark/parser).
+Parsing is done using Ruby 2.6's `RubyVM::AbstractSyntaxTree`.

 ## Installation